 This post is over 2 years old.
 Some of the content might be out of date.
 If your after something more up date, check out our latest posts.
 If you want to find out more about the content on this page, contact us.

-As part of the World Event Young Artists festival, established textile maker Ali Pretty (Artistic Director of Kinetika) in collaboration with local spoken word artist and writer Panya Banjoko were commissioned to deliver a textiles project with Nottingham community groups and families.
+For World Event Young Artists City Arts worked with established textile maker Ali Pretty (Kinetica) and poet Panya Banjoko to deliver a textiles project with Nottingham community groups and families.